How Much Does Renters Insurance Cost in New York?

 Additional living expenses (ALE) kick in if you have to go to a hotel because your apartment is unhabitable due to severe damage from insured disasters.

-Your policy will reimburse you above and beyond your normal living expenses.
+Your policy will reimburse you above and beyond your everyday living expenses.
 For example, things like your restaurant meals or other essential living expenses are covered until your apartment is safe to enter after a rebuild.

 What Renters Insurance Doesn't Cover